sembeeuk/Exchange-Monitoring/README.md

 ## What this covers

-- Disk pressure (primary cause of Exchange back pressure issues)
+- Disk space (primary cause of Exchange back pressure issues)
 - Transport queue health
+- Backup Health Check
 - Standard Exchange healthcheck URLs (for service availability + SSL)

 This approach focuses on: